 I had to find the time again for pleasure.
-I was so stressed about trying to catch up.
-Trying to not fall behind.
-It wasn’t helping.
-So I learned to set aside time for just me.
+It stressed me out, trying to not fall behind.
+But it wasn’t helping me because the stress just added to the anxiety.
+So instead, I chose to focus on myself and make my own pleasure my priority.
 No testing toys.
 No writing notes.
-Just taking whatever thing I fancied using that day.
+Just took whatever thing I fancied using that day.
 Enjoying my body and healing.

 Getting back to actually enjoying myself took time.
-Because healing takes time.
 Everyone heals at their own rate.
 It took me almost 7 months.
 Where others might take less or more.
 And that is okay.
 The way you heal is valid, no matter how it happens.
-Be it a few months or never ending, your healing takes work, as I learned from Megan Ashley.
+Be it a few months or never-ending, your healing takes work, as I learned from Megan Ashley.

 One Year Later

-Most of all, it highlighted to me that sometimes our pleasure can be taken from us by forces that aren’t inherently sexual.
-It was a hard thing to learn and go through, but it was a thing I knew I could heal.
+It highlighted to me that sometimes our pleasure can be taken from us by forces that aren’t inherently sexual.
+Learning was rough, and at times it was hard to get through.
 It was a lot of inner self-care and learning to adapt to my situation until it was right again.
 But I did it.